Pharmacy Medicines Advice at the Royal Free London NHS Foundation Trust

 - drug interactions

-- safety of drugs in pregnancy and lactation
+- safety of drugs in pregnancy and breastfeeding

-- safety of drugs in impaired renal/hepatic function
+- safety of drugs in kidney and liver disease

 - tablet identification